Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 12.8/ 15.0 kg

-The price is reasonable, but it looks like they saved again on lead plates.
-At -29 ºС, the battery failed: the voltage sank below the "waterline".
-However, the initial reserve capacity also did not inspire optimism: only 11 minutes!
-Therefore, although not the last, but still an unhappy place.
+The price is reasonable, but it looks like they saved money again on lead plates.
+At -29 ºС the battery failed: the voltage dropped below the “waterline”.
+However, the initial reserve capacity did not inspire optimism either: only 11 minutes!
+Therefore, although not the last, it is still an unhappy place.

 12th place